 The omlox standard was officially launched in June 2020 at Hannover Messe in Germany.
 It immediately won the Hermes Award – the world’s most prominent recognition for industrial innovation.

-In order to maintain professional regulation and maximize efficiency, the responsibility of managing the omlox standard has been handed over to the PROFIBUS & PROFINET International (PI) organization – the largest automation community in the world.
+In order to maintain professional regulation and maximize efficiency of managing the omlox standard going forward, the responsibility of managing the omlox standard has been handed over to the PROFIBUS & PROFINET International (PI) organization – the largest automation community in the world.
 The PI organization is responsible for a plethora of important enabling technologies in automation, and operates worldwide with over 1,500 members and 27 national subsidiaries.

 Where are we Heading?